antublue/test-engine/MANUAL.md

 # AntuBLUE Test Engine

-The AntuBLUE test testEngine is a JUnit5 based test testEngine designed specifically for parameterized testing at the test class level.
+The AntuBLUE test engine is a JUnit5 based test engine designed specifically for parameterized testing at the test class level.

 ## API